asedmammad/esp-now-serial-chat/README.md

 # ESP-NOW Serial Chat using Two ESP8266 Devices

-This repository contains an simple code that demonstrates how to use Espressif's ESP-NOW protocol to establish a chat application between two ESP8266 devices.
-This can be used to send and receive messages in serial communication softwares (serial monitor).
+This repository contains a simple code that demonstrates how to use Espressif's ESP-NOW protocol to establish a chat application between two ESP8266 devices.
+This can be used to send and receive messages using serial communication softwares (Arduino IDE's serial monitor, etc.).

 **Hardware Requirements**